 Faculty and staff activity and achievements

 Each year, Newman faculty and staff members publish and present a variety of literary, scholarly and professional works.
-Here is a look at recent activity and other achievements.
+Here is a sample of recent activity and other achievements.

 Don Hufford, Ph.D., Professor of Education: